MarcosBianchii/Game-of-Life/README.md

 # Conway's Game of Life

 ## What is it?
-An implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) where each run starts at random.
+An implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in C using `ncurses` where each new game starts at random.

 ## Controls
 * `Q` to quit